scrabbletank/farhome-rules/rulesdoc.md

 The outcome in these rolls isn't always a strict pass or fail, depending on the DM they may give a bonus if you roll a critical success or something bad may happen if you roll a critical fail.

 Let's look at an example.
 You are trying to sneak past some guards and the DM asks you to make a Stealth check.
 You have 4 Dexterity, but only 1 proficiency in Stealth so you roll 1 proficiency and 4 normal dice.
 The DM also gives you 2 bad and 1 terrible die as a challenge as the guards are alert and looking for trespassers.
 You make your roll, getting 3 successes on your dice, but 2 critical failures giving you a total of 1 failure.
 Because you had 2 critical failures and no critical successes the DM rules that in addition to being spotted you tripped over a stone, falling to the ground prone.

+##### Helping in Skill Challenges
+In some cases you may want to help someone with an action, such as trying to push a boulder or search a room.
+When helping every participant rolls the same skill check contested by a single challenge roll.
+The highest roll among the participants is used, adding a success for every crit rolled by others.

 ##### Challenge Difficulty Dice
 | Difficulty | 1 | 2 | 3 | 4 | 5 |